Aleksei1054/rsschool-cv/cv.md

 * _Expansion of the range of purchased products_
 * _Study of consumer demand_
 * _Providing a sales plan for current and new customers_
+* _Organization of meetings with the clients, conducting of presentations, negotiations_